alkishir/AIULEC/README.md

 If you would like to learn more about the design, methodology, and analysis behind AIULEC, please refer to the following paper:

-> AIULEC: Building a Learner Corpus of English at Al-asmarya Islamic University
+> A corpus-based analysis of lexical, syntactic and error patterns in the Alasmarya Islamic University Learner English Corpus (AIULEC).
+(2026).
+In Proceedings of the Third Undergraduate and Graduate Students Conference, Alasmarya Islamic University.

 ## 📖 Citation